Archive for August 2024

 The Transparency Act – ethical and transparent supply chains

 The Transparency Act requires that companies provide information upon request and carry out due diligence assessments, which must be documented in a report made publicly available.
-The Act does not not require companies to disclose the names of their suppliers or business partners.
+The Act does not require companies to disclose the names of their suppliers or business partners.

 How we work with the Transparency Act